-- Preparation (including practical arrangements, selection of participants, set up of agreements with partners and participants, linguistic/intercultural/task-related preparation of participants before departure); - Implementation of the mobility activities; - Follow-up (including the evaluation of the activities, the formal recognition where applicable of the learning outcomes of participants during the activity, as well as the dissemination and use of the project's outcomes).
+- Preparation (including practical arrangements, selection of participants, set up of agreements with partners and participants, linquistic/intercultural/task-related preparation of participants before departure); - Implementation of the mobility activities; - Follow-up (including the evaluation of the activities, the formal recognition where applicable of the learning outcomes of participants during the activity, as well as the dissemination and use of the project's outcomes).

-An important innovation introduced in Erasmus+ compared to many actions of mobility supported under past European programmes is that Erasmus+ reinforces the support offered to the participants of mobility activities in
+An important innovation introduced in Erasmus+ compared to many actions of mobility supported under past European programmes is that Erasmus+ reinforces the support offered to the participants of mobility activities in tee of the Regions, Brussels, 13.10.2011, COM(2011) 637 Final Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, Brussels, 11.07.2013 COM(2013) 499 final improving their foreign language competences before and during their stay abroad.
+A European online linguistic support service was gradually introduced by the European Commission starting from the year 2014.
+The service provides the participants in long-term mobility activities with the opportunity to assess their knowledge of the language they will use to study, work or volunteer abroad as well as to follow an online language course to improve their competences (more details on the support to language learning can be found in Annex I).

-&lt;sup>18 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, Brussels, 13.10.2011, COM(2011) 637 Final Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the
+Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Periods, Brussels, 13 10 2011, COM (2011) 637 Final

-&lt;sup>19 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, Brussels, 11.07.2013 COM(2013) 499 final